How to Make a Cinemagraph: Tutorial

 Technically speaking, a cinemagraph is a glorified animated GIF, a file type that by all accounts, has gone the way of the Dodo bird.
 With the rise of Flash, online video, and CSS, animated GIFs are a thing of the past — or at least were a thing of the past.

-Although this technique has likely been around for a while, it's recently exploded on the web scene thanks to Jamie Beck and Kevin Burg, a couple of creatives with a cinematic eye for photography.
-Their cinemagraphs have been all over the internet as of late, and have a lot of people (including myself) asking,"How did they do that?"
+Although this technique has likely been around for a while, it exploded on the web scene in 2011 thanks to Jamie Beck and Kevin Burg, a couple of creatives with a cinematic eye for photography.
+Their cinemagraphs were all over the Internet, and had a lot of people (including myself) asking,"How did they do that?"

 For my first attempt, I used my Nikon D7000 to shoot some HD video.
 Details: